xuwupeng2000/capistrano-scm-gitcopy/README.md

 Release notes
 ============
+0.1.5
+- local_path is now configurable
+- Use Git Revison as the name of tar file, also keep a proper revisions.log
+- Add possibility to have tmp_dir_remote

 0.1.4
 - Tidy up
 - New local tmp folder (/tmp/application-name/timestamp) so you can deploy without worry about clearup